This post contains affiliate links.

 • Labeler or Polaroid/Digital camera: Use a labeler to identify what shoes are in what boxes, or, better yet, take a picture of it for a quick and easy “look-see”.
 For those of you who practice being “green”, you can use and label your shoe boxes to keep shoes organized (and keep those seasonal “strappies” tucked away during the winter months).

 • Shoe rack: Besides laundry on the floor, a pile of shoes can make a closet a stumbling “shoe-mine” hazard and create a daily frustration to finding what you’d like to wear.
-Whether it’s one that hangs on the door, sets on the floor, or is built-in, this is a fantastic, easy solution to a more organized space.
+Whether you DIY your very own shoe rack or purchase one that hangs on the door, sets on the floor, or is built-in, this is a fantastic, easy solution to a more organized space.

 • Clothes Rail: Add an extra clothes railing half-way under the top one to double your hanging space.
 For the most part, we can hang blouses, button-downs, jackets and blazers, skirts, and pants on a “double clothes rail”.
 Reserve a space in your closet for tall items like dresses, coats, and robes.